 Many residents and businesses of Charleston County and neighboring Dorchester and Berkeley Counties are and will be dependent upon groundwater to meet their water needs.
 Mount Pleasant Water Works relies in large part on water drawn from wells to meet the potable water needs of its residents.
-In the Rural Area, residents are completely dependent upon individual wells to provide for their water needs.
-As demand for groundwater grows in coming years, users will be forced to compete for a shrinking portion of the groundwater resource.
+In the Rural Area, residents are completely dependent upon individual wells.
+As demand for groundwater grows, users will be forced to compete for a shrinking portion of the groundwater resource.
 Because the groundwater resources are part of a much larger interrelated system of aquifers underlying 28 counties from Columbia to the coast, planning for use and protection of groundwater resources is an issue that must be addressed collectively by many communities in the State.
-Both the South Carolina Department of Health and Environmental Control and the South Carolina Department of Natural Resources (SCDNR) are involved in the development of a coordinated groundwater protection program.
-The BCDCOG is the agency designated to coordinate a groundwater management Plan for the
+Both SCDHEC and SCDNR are involved in the development of a coordinated groundwater protection program.
+The BCDCOG is the agency designated to coordinate a groundwater management plan for the Berkeley-Charleston-Dorchester Region.
+A coordinated effort is needed to ensure that the quantity and quality of our groundwater resources is protected.